Contents

 1. Balance Transfer Credit Card

 You can use credit card balance transfers as a consolidation option if you have good-to-excellent credit.
 Balance transfer cards (which are offered by many card companies) work a lot like they sound: you transfer balances from a card (or cards) to a balance transfer card.
 With all your balances bundled into one card, you’ll make a single monthly payment.
-And if you took advantage of a 0% APR offer, you’ll enjoy interest-free payments for several months.

 Pay off your balance – or as much of it as you can – before the promotional period ends.
 If getting closer to paying off your debt is the goal, you’ll probably need to pay more than the monthly minimum payment.